abhilipsasahoo03/My-Hashnode-Articles/clfofbnd7000109l4fieack3t.md

 ## Speed and Memory Efficiency

 PLY is faster and more memory efficient than SLY.
-Speed and Memory efficiency has been traded for programmer's convenience in designing esolang.
+Speed and Memory efficiency have been traded for programmer's convenience in designing esolang using SLY.

 This happens because PLY generates optimized C code for both parser as well as lexer.
 However, SLY generates purely Python code for the same.